-- Long-range financial planning in all programs; - Consistent School District goals which are valued and fostered; - Continued strong leadership of the School District's Board and administration; - Constant evaluation of ways to contain costs through increased efficiencies.
+- Long-range financial planning in all programs; - Identification of tax certiorari exposure and litigation management - Consistent School District goals which are valued and fostered; - Continued strong leadership of the School District's Board and administration; - Constant evaluation of ways to contain costs through increased efficiencies.

-As indicated on the charts located below and on the following page, the School District relies upon real property taxes and other tax items (STAR) as its primarily revenue source.
-The School District's instruction costs account for 82% of its expenses.
+As indicated on the charts located below, the School District relies upon real property taxes and other tax items (STAR) as its primary revenue source.
+The School District's instruction costs account for 75% of its expenses.

-Table A-4Sources of Revenue for Fiscal Year 2018:
+Table A-4Sources of Revenue for Fiscal Year 2019: